Raymond II of Tripoli

 Raymond II (Raimundus; c.
 1116 – 1152) was count of Tripoli from 1137 to 1152.
 He succeeded his father, Pons, who was killed during a campaign that a commander from Damascus launched against Tripoli.
 Raymond accused the local Christians of betraying his father and invaded their villages in the Mount Lebanon area.
 He also had many of them tortured and executed.
 Raymond was captured during an invasion by Imad ad-Din Zengi, atabeg of Mosul, who gained the two important castles of Montferrand (at present-day Baarin in Syria) and Rafaniya in exchange for his release in the summer of 1137.

 Since his army proved unable to secure the defence of the eastern borders of his county, Raymond granted several forts to the Knights Hospitaller in 1142.
-The sudden death of his father's uncle, Alfonso Jordan, count of Toulouse, during the Second Crusade gave rise to gossip which suggested that Raymond had poisoned him because Alfonso Jordan had allegedly wanted to lay claim to Tripoli.
-Alfonso Jordan's illegitimate son, Bertrand, actually seized the fortress of Areimeh in the County of Tripoli in 1149, but Raymond recaptured it with the assistance of Muslim rulers.
+The sudden death of his father's uncle, Alfonso Jordan, count of Toulouse, during the Second Crusade gave rise to gossip which suggested that Raymond had poisoned him because Alfonso had allegedly wanted to lay claim to Tripoli.
+Alfonso's illegitimate son, Bertrand, seized the fortress of Areimeh in the County of Tripoli in 1149, but Raymond recaptured it with the assistance of Muslim rulers.
 Raymond ceded the castle to the Knights Templar.

-The marriage of Raymond and his wife, Hodierna, was unhappy.
+Raymond was unhappily married to Hodierna of Jerusalem.
 Her sister, Queen Melisende of Jerusalem, came to Tripoli to put an end to their conflict.
 Hodierna preferred to leave Tripoli for Jerusalem along with her sister and Raymond escorted them for a short distance.
 On his way back to Tripoli, a group of Assassins stabbed him at the southern gate of the town.
 He was the first Christian ruler to be murdered by Assassins.